damast93/fun/README.md

 ## Functional basics

 The core-part of *Fun* is minimalistic and held super easy.
-The basic constructions come from lambda calculus, creating anonymous functions with full currying and scoping rules as usual, e.g.
+The most basic construction comes from lambda calculus: We can create anonymous functions with full support for currying and lexical scope like that

-    \x . x, \f x . f x
+    \x . print x, \f x . f x

 Function application can be written without brackets, associating to the left.
 Expressions are evaluated from left to right.

- Variables and functions (the same thing!) can be bound using `let` like in
+Variables and functions (there is no distinction) can be bound using `let` like in

-    let k = 5 in ...
+    let k = 5 in k // evaluates to 5

 and

-    let fact n = product (range 1 n) in fact k
+    let fact n = product (range 1 n) in fact 5 // evaluates to 120

 For recursive nested functions, there is `letrec`

-    letrec f x = f x in ...
+    letrec fact n =
+        if (< n 1)
+            { 1 }
+            {  * n (fact (- n 1)) }
+    in fact 5

 Top-Level values can be defined using the keyword `fun`